cpske/ISP/assignment/ku-polls/iteration1.md

 The code you will produce for this iteration matches the [Django Tutorial][django-tutorial].

 1. Create a wiki page named "Iteration 1 Plan" page in your `ku-polls` wiki.
-Include:
+Your "Iteration 1 Plan" should have these sections:
    - **Goal** for the iteration
+   - **Milestone**, a concrete, visible indicator of progress.
    - **Features** to implement and other major work (but not tasks)
-   - **Milestone**, a concrete, visible indicator of progress.
    - **Acceptance Criteria** - how to evaluate the result?

-2. Create a **Project** with a Table View for all tasks.
+2. Create a Github **Project** with a Table View all tasks.
    - Define columns and fields you want.
    - In the Project settings, define a field named `Iteration`.
 Each task should be assigned to an Iteration.
    - Then, in your Task Board for each iteration you can **filter** only the tasks whose iteration value is the one you want.